Homebrew/legacy-homebrew/share/doc/homebrew/Formula-Cookbook.md

 end
 ```

-See [jrnl](https://github.com/Homebrew/homebrew/blob/master/Library/Formula/jrnl.rb) for an example of a formula that does this well.
+[jrnl](https://github.com/Homebrew/homebrew/blob/master/Library/Formula/jrnl.rb) is an example of a formula that does this well.
 The end-result means the user doesn't have to faff with `pip` or Python and can just run `jrnl`.

-[This script](https://raw.githubusercontent.com/tdsmith/labmisc/master/mkpydeps) can help you generate resource stanzas for the dependencies of your Python application.
+[homebrew-pypi-poet](https://github.com/tdsmith/homebrew-pypi-poet) can help you generate resource stanzas for the dependencies of your Python application.

+Similarly, [homebrew-go-resources](https://github.com/samertm/homebrew-go-resources) can help you generate go\_resource stanzas for the dependencies of your go application.

 If your formula needs a gem or python module and it can't be made into a resource you’ll need to check for these external dependencies: